Deep Face Restoration: A Survey: Technical Development Review

-\textbf{Spatial Attention}.
-The spatial attention focuses on capturing spatial contextual information of the feature.
-The basic spatial attention is illustrated in Fig.~\ref{fig:basic_block} (e), which is explored in the face restoration~\cite{liu2020densely,chen2020learning}.
-For instance, Chen \etal introduce a spatial attention mechanism to the residual blocks and use the modified block to build a network.
+\textit{Spatial Attention}.
+The spatial attention focuses on capturing the spatial contextual information of the feature.
+For instance, Chen \etal \cite{chen2020learning} introduce a spatial attention mechanism to the residual blocks and use the modified block to build a network.
 With the guidance of spatial attention, the network can pay more attention to features related to the key face structures.

-\textbf{Hybrid Attention}.
+\textit{Hybrid Attention}.
 Some methods use channel and spatial attention mechanisms to improve the representation of the network.
-For instance, to exploit the 3D face rendered priors in the network, Hu \etal \cite{hu2021face} develop a Spatial Attention Module (SAM) with channel and spatial mechanisms to capture the locations of face components and the facial identity.
+For instance, to exploit the 3D face rendered priors in the network, Hu \etal \cite{hu2021face} develop a spatial attention module (SAM) with channel and spatial mechanisms to capture the locations of face components and the facial identity.
 This module effectively exploits the hierarchical information of 3D faces to help the network generate high-quality face images.

-\textbf{Other Attention}.
+\textit{Other Attention}.
 Some methods do not use the attention mechanism in the network design.
-On the contrary, they aim to propose attention-based loss to optimize the network.
+On the contrary, they aim to propose an attention-based loss to optimize the network.
 One representative work is PFSN~\cite{kim2019progressive}, which uses facial heatmaps to produce a mask and obtains facial attention loss by computing the difference between the mask recovered and high-quality face images.